ksew1/Pokemon-game/README.md

 But with increasing damage also miss chance increases

 ## Type system
-There are 4 types, Water, Fire, Fairy and Grass
+There are 4 types, Water, Fire, Fairy and Grass.
 Type system multiplication is written in Main class or Type enum under damageTo method

 ## Pokemons
 There are 10 pokemons, 9 obtainable (including boss) and 1 only aviable in god mode